laurakcleve/terrain-blog/content/blog/small-barrel/index.md

 ![first-lines](first-lines.jpg)

 And then I made some even more shallow lines running vertically for the wood grain texture.
-Honestly it felt like the structural integrity of this little scrap of foam was just about destroyed at this point.
+It felt like the structural integrity of this little scrap of foam was just about destroyed at this point.

 ![wood-pattern](wood-pattern.jpg)

-From the same starting piece of foam, I used an exacto knife to cut out the circles for the top and bottom of the barrel.
+From the same starting piece of foam, I used my exacto knife to cut out the circles for the top and bottom of the barrel.

 ![template-top-placement](template-top-placement.jpg)